imgios/not-much/configuration.md

 Both `repositoryId` and `categoryId` can be fetched from Giscus website.

-Once configured, you can enable comments by adding the comment parameter in the page metadata:
+Once configured, you can enable comments by using the `comments` parameter in the header:

 <kbd>/content/posts/post-with-comments.md</kbd>
 ```markdown